wgmo/graphtik/docs/source/plotting.rst

 each one capable to producing diagrams with increasing complexity.
 Whenever possible, the top-level ``plot()`` methods will delegate to the ones below;
-specifically, the :term:`netop` keeps a transient reference to the last `plan`.
+specifically, the :term:`pipeline` keeps a transient reference to the last `plan`.
 BUT the `plan` does not hold such a reference, you have to plot the `solution`.

 For instance, when a net-operation has just been composed, plotting it will